-2.1.
+- 2.1.
 General.
 Yearling chinook and most other juvenile salmonids migrate downstream in the spring, whereas during the summer, after mid-June, sub-yearling chinook dominate.
-Studies specific to Bonneville Dam indicate that fish survival rates for passage through various routes differ between spring and summer.
+Studies specific to Bonneville Dam indicate that fish survival rates for passage through various routes differ between spring and summer. - 2.1.1.

-2.1.1.
 Powerhouse Flow Distribution.
 Bonneville turbine operating priority is established as outlined in Table BON-5.
-If a turbine is out of service, use the next turbine in the priority list.

-2.1.2.
-When adult salmonid counts equal or exceed 30,000 fish/day before August 31, project fisheries will initiate Fish Passage Operations and Maintenance Team (FPOM) coordination to discuss options for powerhouse flow-splitting to provide additional flow attraction areas to help balance adult passage among the project's fishways.
+If a turbine is out of service, use the next turbine in the priority list. - 2.1.2.
+When adult and jack salmonid counts equal or exceed 30,000 fish/day before August 31, project fisheries will initiate Fish Passage Operations and Maintenance Team (FPOM) coordination to discuss options for powerhouse flow-splitting to provide additional flow attraction areas to help balance adult passage among the project's fishways.
 When adult salmonid counts equal or exceed 25,000 fish/day after August 31, the Project will operate two priority turbines at PH1 in an attempt to balance adult passage between both powerhouses (assuming there was no prior unit operation at PH1).
-This operation will continue until Project fish counts fall below 20,000 fish.
+This operation will continue until Project fish counts fall below 20,000 fish. - 2.1.2.1.
+Turbine units at PH1 should be operated at the mid or upper 1% range whenever possible, during the split flows operation. - 2.1.2.2.
+Turbine units at PH2 should be operated at the mid to lower 1% range whenever possible, during the split flows operation.